French carmaker to evacuate expats from virus-hit Wuhan

 An in-depth investigation into the three cases was launched which identified all those who had had close contact with the three patients to ensure that they were properly monitored to prevent the spread of the virus, French health ministry officials said.

-All three were currently "very well", France's director-general of health Jerome Solomon said.
+All three were currently "very well", France's director-general of health Jerome Salomon said.

 "We are all reassured by their progress," he added.